Duy-Phuong/react-docs/react-maximilan.md

 ### 36. [LEGACY] Comparing Stateless and Stateful Components

 Cố gắng create nhiều functional component càng nhiều càng tốt bởi vì these component have a narow focus and clear responsibility => present something

+ you should try to create functional components as often as possible Why?
+Because these components have a narrow focus and a clear responsibility, they are only about presenting something, they are about rendering jsx and they contain some logic to display the jsx correctly, for example by adding some css classes as we do here in the cockpit component.

 Khi ứng dụng lớn => vấn đề về manage state, quản lý state từng component khó track